Senior Seminar [CAPS]

 - Utilize an interdisciplinary perspective in order to understand the global changes brought about by digital media.

-- Effectively communicate through writing and speech why and how digital media texts make meaning.
+- Effectively communicate through writing and speech why and how digital media productions make meaning.

 - Book: The Fuzzy and the Techie—available at the bookstore or through online vendors.